electricimp/imp-central-impt/CommandsManual.md

 Deletes the [Project file](#project-files) in the current directory and, optionally, the impCentral API entities (Device Group, Product, Deployments) related to the Project, and, optionally, the local source files.
 Does nothing if there is no [Project file](#project-files) in the current directory.

 If the `--entities` option is specified, the command additionally:

 - Unassigns all devices from the Project Device Group.
 - Deletes the Project Device Group.
 - Deletes all of the Project Device Group’s builds (Deployments), including Deployments with their *flagged* attribute set to `true`.
-- If the Project Device Group has a device-under-test target Device Group, and the latter is the device-under-test target for the Project Device Group only:
+- If the Project Device Group has a device-under-test Device Group target which is only targeted by the Project Device Group:
-    - Unassigns all devices from the device-under-test target Device Group.
+    - Unassigns all devices from the target Device Group.
-    - Deletes the device-under-test target Device Group.
+    - Deletes the target Device Group.
-    - Deletes all the device-under-test target Device Group’s builds (Deployments), including Deployments with their *flagged* attribute set to `true`.
+    - Deletes all of the target Device Group’s builds (Deployments), including Deployments with their *flagged* attribute set to `true`.
-- If the Project  Device Group has a production target Device Group, and the latter is the production target for the Project Device Group only:
+- If the Project Device Group has a production-device Device Group target which is only targeted by the Project Device Group:
-    - Unassigns all devices from the production target Device Group.
+    - Unassigns all devices from the target Device Group.
-    - Deletes the production target Device Group.
+    - Deletes the target Device Group.
-    - Deletes all the production target Device Group’s builds (Deployments), including Deployments with their *flagged* attribute set to `true`.
+    - Deletes all of the target Device Group’s builds (Deployments), including Deployments with their *flagged* attribute set to `true`.
-- The corresponding Product if the corresponding Product (the Product which contains the Project Device Group) includes only the Project Device Group and, if applicable, the device-under-test target and production target Device Group mentioned above.
+- The Product which contains the Project Device Group if it includes only the Project Device Group and, if applicable, the Device Group target(s) mentioned above.

 The user is informed about all entities and files which are going to be deleted or updated, and is asked to confirm the operation, unless confirmed automatically with the `--confirmed` option.